thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 committee for
 [Continuous Lifecycle London](https://www.continuouslifecycle.london/) 2016.

-You can imagine how proud I was hearing I was selected with [*Continuous Delivery is more than just Tooling, It's a Mindset*]({% link _talks/continuous-delivery-is-more-than-just-tooling-its-a-mindset.md %})
+You can imagine how proud when hearing the news I was selected with [*Continuous Delivery is more than just Tooling, It's a Mindset*]({% link _talks/continuous-delivery-is-more-than-just-tooling-its-a-mindset.md %})

 This was the very first edition of Continuous Lifecycle London.
-And the very first version of that presentation.
+And also the very first version of *Continuous Delivery is more than just Tooling, It's a Mindset*.

-This was going to be my 3th conference.
-Here I was with a 3th topic in 6 months time.
+3th conference and 3th topic in 6 months time.
 Oh dear!

 Continuous Lifecycle felt as a rather "enterprisey" type of conference.
-They asked to submit the slides one week before the conference.
-Well, most of the time, my slides still change the evening before.
+They asked to submit the slides one week in advance before the conference started.
+That felt a bit uncomfortable as my slides usually still change the evening before speaking.
 By and by, that was not really a problem.

-The nice thing, however, was: I got a conference room manager assigned.
+However, the nice thing was: I got a conference room manager assigned.
 The morning of my presentation, I received a text message saying:
 *Hello, I am xxx.
 I am your room manager.
 Let me know when you arrive and we'll arrange everything for you*.